CHOOSING YOUR ONE WORD: For the 6th year at South, I am encouraging every staff

 member, student and parent to choose your ONE WORD to drive your actions, vision and

 mission for this coming year.
 After reading Jon Gordon’s reasoning behind choosing your ONE word a number of years ago, this is a practice I started doing on my own to better help me drive me toward my WHY, my purpose.

-So with all that in mind, my ONE WORD for the 2019 year is PRESENT.
-My hope for PRESENT guiding my upcoming year is to:
+So with all that in mind, my ONE WORD for the 2020 year is GRATITUDE.
+My hope for GRATITUDE guiding my upcoming year is to:

-Best of luck in selecting your ONE WORD for 2019.
-As we finish the 2018 year this week at South, I want to wish you and your family a relaxing, joy-filled winter break and a happy New Years.
-All of us here at South MS look forward to a fantastic second half to our school year beginning January 2nd!
+I hope you join me in selecting your ONE Word for 2020.
+As we finish the 2019 year this week at South, I want to wish you and your family a relaxing, joy-filled winter break and a happy New Years.
+All of us here at South MS look forward to an amazing second half to our school year beginning January 6th!

 Doug Barry, Principal